-For AGLC to accept goods from an LP, the packing, labelling and shipping guidelines in this manual must be adhered to.
+For AGLC to accept goods from an LP, the packaging, labelling and shipping guidelines in this manual must be adhered to.
 AGLC may choose to cease purchasing from an LP, refuse a shipment or impose a penalty if an LP does not comply.

-Barcodes and packaging samples must be sent to AGLC for review and approval before the first shipment of the product.
-Any questions related to these guidelines should be directed to the category manager or CannabisMerch@aglc.ca.
+Barcodes must be sent to Cannabisbarcodes@connect-logistics.com for approval before the first purchase order can be created.
+Electronic copies of unit labels and child resistant packaging certification must be sent to CannabisQualityAssurance@aglc.ca before the first purchase order can be created.
+Any questions related to these guidelines should be directed to the Category Management Specialist or CannabisQualityAssurance@aglc.ca.